rsdoiel/antenna/science_and_technology.md

 ---

-## Huawei’s latest notebook shows China is still generations behind in chipmaking
+## Huawei's latest notebook shows China is still generations behind in chipmaking

-date: 2025-06-23, updated: 2025-06-23, from: The Register (UK I.T.
+date: 2025-06-23, updated: 2025-06-24, from: The Register (UK I.T.
 News)

-<h4>Kirin X90 SoC made on two-year-old 7nm N+2 process</h4> <p>Despite concerted efforts by the Chinese to bolster domestic semiconductor production in defiance of US trade policy, new evidence uncovered by Canadian research outlet TechInsights suggests SMIC, the Middle Kingdom&#39;s top chip manufacturer, remains generations behind the rest of the world.…</p>
+<h4>Kirin X90 SoC made on two-year-old 7nm N+2 process</h4> <p>Despite concerted efforts by China to bolster domestic semiconductor production in defiance of US trade policy, new evidence uncovered by Canadian research outlet TechInsights suggests SMIC, the Middle Kingdom&#39;s top chip manufacturer, remains generations behind the rest of the world.…</p>

 <br>